temporalio/documentation/docs/concepts/what-is-a-failure.md

 ### Throw from Workflows

-Only Workflow errors that are Temporal Failures will cause the Worklow Execution to fail: all other errors will cause the Workflow Task to fail and be retried.
+Only Workflow errors that are Temporal Failures will cause the Worklow Execution to fail: all other errors will cause the Workflow Task to fail and be retried (except for Go, where any error returned from the Workflow will fail the Execution, and a panic will fail the Task).
 Most types of Temporal Failures automatically occur, like a [Cancelled Failure](#cancelled-failure) when the Workflow is Cancelled or an [Activity Failure](#activity-failure) when an Activity Fails.
 You can also explicitly fail the Workflow Execution by throwing (or returning, depending on the SDK) an Application Failure.